Big Red Book

 Bessie LOVE (1898-1986)

-THIS IS YOUR LIFE - Bessie Love, actress, was surprised by Eamonn Andrews at the stage door of London's Prince of Wales Theatre, following the first night of the play, Never Too Late, having been led to believe she was due to give an interview.
+THIS IS YOUR LIFE - Bessie Love, actress, was surprised by Eamonn Andrews at the stage door of London's Prince of Wales Theatre, having been led to believe she was due to give an interview following the first night of the play, Never Too Late.

-Having moved to England in 1935, Bessie struggled to find work as an actress during the Second World War and worked as a script supervisor and volunteered for the American Red Cross.
-After the war, she found work in theatre and in minor roles in films, including The Barefoot Contessa, Touch and Go Nowehere to Go.
+Having moved to England in 1935, Bessie struggled to find work as an actress during the Second World War and worked as a script supervisor in addition to volunteering for the American Red Cross.
+After the war, she worked in theatre and in minor roles in films, including The Barefoot Contessa, Touch and Nowhere to Go.

 "Oh no, really?
 Oh I say, truly?
 Are you sure?"